dimfeld/website/posts/svelte_query_mutations.md

 ---
-title: Make Optimistic Updates Easy with svelte-query
+title: Easy Optimistic Updates with svelte-query
 date: 2021-02-15
+tags: Svelte
+cardImage: svelte_query_mutations_card.png
 ---

 I've been playing around with the [svelte-query](https://sveltequery.vercel.app/) library lately and I've enjoyed its approach to caching and integrating mutations with queries.
-I've especially liked how it makes **optimistic updates** easy to do.
+I've especially liked how its hooks make **optimistic updates** easy.
 (Note that this article should also apply to react-query with little change.)

+# Optimistic Updates

 Traditionally, a web application implements mutations by sending a request to the server, waiting for the result, and then updating the UI appropriately.

-This works fine, but the rise of client-side rendering allows for some nice tricks to increase the apparent responsiveness.
-The optimistic update technique anticipates that a mutation will succeed, since in almost all systems this is likely, and updates the interface immediately to reflect the anticipated state, even before the server has responded with the confirmation.
+This works fine, but the rise of client-side rendering allows for some nice tricks to make our applications more responsive.
+The optimistic update technique anticipates success and updates the interface immediately to reflect the anticipated state, even before the server has responded with the confirmation.

 This makes for a snappy UI, but it requires extra care when handling errors.
 With the traditional method of waiting for the server to respond, we just show an error and then don’t have anything more to do.
-With optimistic updates, we not only need to show an error, but also undo the optimistic update so that the display accurately reflects the state once again.
+Here, we not only need to show an error, but also undo the optimistic update so that the display accurately reflects the state once again.

+# Base Implementation

-The svelte-query documentation describes just how simple it is to implement optimistic updates with the library.
+The svelte-query documentation describes how to implement optimistic updates.
 This block of code is taken from [the example](https://sveltequery.vercel.app/guides/optimistic-updates).

 ```javascript
 import { useQueryClient, useMutation } from '@sveltestack/svelte-query';